-Estimated National Value of Each Volunteer Hour
+The Current Estimated National Value of Each Volunteer Hour Is

 Volunteers in the United States are 63 million strong and hold up the foundation of civil society.
 They help their neighbors, serve their communities, and provide their expertise.
 No matter what kind of volunteer work they do, they are contributing in invaluable ways.

-Value of Volunteer Hour By State or Territory
+Access Volunteer Hours By State and Territory

 Why Do We Calculate a Value of Volunteer Time?